erlang/otp/HOWTO/SBOM.md

   - `Person: <person name> (<email>)`, where `email` is optional.
   - `Organization: <Organization name> (email)`, where `email` is optional.
   - `NOASSERTION`, where the person adding this information (you) could not reach a reasonable conclusion, the person adding this information made no attempt to determine this field, or this field was left with no information and no meaning should be implied by doing so.
+- `purl`: if the vendor has a specific `purl`, we choose this format.
+Otherwise, we follow the guidelines from the [PURL Specification](https://github.com/package-url/purl-spec/blob/main/PURL-TYPES.rst).

 To update the package, perform any modifications in a `vendor.info` package and re-run the source SBOM generation steps ([Erlang/OTP source SBOM]).